vitatriutami/weathersip-privacy-policy/READMe.md

 **Effective date:** July 8, 2025

-**WeatherSip** is a free mobile application developed by **Febrian Vito** ("Service Provider").
+**WeatherSip** is a free mobile application developed by **Vita Tri Utami** ("Service Provider").
 This policy explains how we collect, use, and protect your information.

 ## Information We Collect